 Pre-Requisites for ADCM Installation¶

 ADCM requires installed Docker package on your system.
 Currently ADCM Docker image tested on CentOS/RHEL 7 OS.

 Please check all requirements before Docker and ADCM installation

-To install Docker, you need a maintained version of CentOS 7.
+To install Docker, you need a maintained version of CentOS 7 or Alt 8 SP.
 Archived versions are not supported or tested.